tux234/fleet/docs/Contributing/product-groups/mdm/custom-configuration-web-url.md

 ## Custom configuration web URL

 In Fleet, you can require end users to authenticate with your identity provider (IdP) before they can use their new Mac.
-Learn more [here](../Using%20Fleet/MDM-macOS-setup-experience.md#end-user-authentication-and-eula).
+Learn more about [end user authentication and EULA](../Using%20Fleet/MDM-macOS-setup-experience.md#end-user-authentication-and-eula).

 Some customers require end users to authenticate with a custom web application instead of an IdP.